Medical Biosciences Industry Placements

 Pathways Electives Fairs

-During the second year, you will have the opportunity to attend at least two Pathways Electives Fairs where you will be provided with further in-depth information about Medical Biosciences work placements and self-sourcing information.
+During the second year, you will have the opportunity to attend Pathways Electives Fairs where you will be provided with further in-depth information about Medical Biosciences external projects and self-sourcing information.

-Showcasing your experiences, skills and motivation for a work placement is essential in securing your desired placement.
+Showcasing your experiences, skills and motivation for an external project is essential in securing your desired placement.
 To maximise your chances, the second year of the course has structured opportunities for CV building and review via the Careers team.

 What kind of companies host placement students?